julzaza/wildwitchherbs/_posts/2026-01-17-protective-plants-boundary-spirits.md

 **Boundary:** Body, doorway, postpartum

 Rue appears across Mediterranean and Balkan traditions as a plant that **offended malignant forces**.
 It was believed to be too bitter, too sharp, too authoritative for spirits that fed on softness or weakness.

+In parts of the Balkans, rue was not described as “protective,” but as a plant that “drives away what should not sit with the living.”

 Used as:
 - small bundles worn briefly after childbirth